Continental Divide (film)

 Continental Divide is a 1981 American romantic comedy-drama film starring John Belushi and Blair Brown.
-It was the first film to be credited as being produced by Steven Spielberg's production company Amblin Entertainment.
+It was the first film to be credited as being produced by Steven Spielberg's production company Amblin Entertainment, with Spielberg serving as executive producer alongside Bernie Brillstein.
 It was directed by Michael Apted and written by Lawrence Kasdan.
+The film was released by Universal Pictures on September 18, 1981.

 Plot

-Chicago newspaper reporter Ernie Souchak (Belushi) is investigating a corrupt alderman.
+Chicago newspaper reporter Ernie Souchak is investigating a corrupt alderman.
 While doing an exposé on some shady land dealings, he is assaulted by two crooked police officers sent by the alderman and ends up in the hospital.

 Souchak's editor decides to send him out of town for his own safety.
 A city boy, Souchak reluctantly travels to the Rockies to interview the reclusive Dr. Nell Porter (Brown), who has been conducting research on the American bald eagles for several years.

 The two are at odds at first.
 After finding out he is a reporter, she is reluctant to let him stay, but realizes he is not able to survive in the mountains without his guide, who is not scheduled to return for two weeks.
 He is skeptical about her work, but comes to admire Porter for her strong character and dedication.
 Eventually, they fall in love.

 At first, she lets him stay as long as he doesn't write his story.
 As they learn to respect each other, she agrees to let him write about her.
 During his adventures, he sprains his back in an accident, is mauled by a cougar, and meets an All-American football player who has left civilization to become a mountain man.

 Souchak returns to Chicago with her very much on his mind.
 When he finds out that one of his sources has been "accidentally" killed, he once again doggedly pursues the investigation until the alderman is forced to flee the country.

 The same day, Souchak finds out that Porter is coming to Chicago to present a museum lecture on her work.
 With some uncertainty, he decides to attend, and they quickly rekindle their relationship.
 Happy as they are together, they cannot reconcile the different paths each has taken in life, and so they reluctantly decide to part again.

 Souchak, seeing her off on the train, ends up traveling with her all the way back to Wyoming.
 After getting off at her stop, they decide that they cannot live without each other and decide to marry.
 Souchak catches the next train back to Chicago, but the newlyweds promise to meet again very soon.